Roger Hodgson: 1969–1983: Supertramp

-1984–present: Solo career
+1984–present: solo career

 Roger Hodgson recorded three solo albums at his new home studio, the first before his departure from Supertramp.
 Titled Sleeping With the Enemy, it was cut in the months between the release of ...Famous Last Words... and its supporting tour, and mixed during Supertramp rehearsals for the tour in hopes of fitting in some solo promotion while on the road.
 However, at the last minute Hodgson had second thoughts about the album's quality and decided to scrap it, planning to record a new and better album after his last tour with Supertramp.

 In the Eye of the Storm, released in late September 1984, would prove to be Hodgson's biggest success without the group.
 The album became an international hit, selling over two million copies.
 The single "Had a Dream (Sleeping With the Enemy)" peaked at number 48 on Billboard's Hot 100 charts and number 11 on Billboard's Mainstream Rock Tracks chart, and the follow-up single "In Jeopardy" peaked at number 30.

 Hodgson's second album was Hai Hai (1987).
-However, just prior to the album's release, Hodgson fell from a loft in his home and broke both wrists, which disabled him from promoting the album.
+However, just prior to the album's release, Hodgson fell from a loft in his home and broke both wrists, which kept him him from promoting the album.
 Doctors told Hodgson that he would never play music again, but he was doing so within a year and a half.
-He decided to take a long break from both touring and recording in order to spend more time with his children.
+He decided to take a long break from both touring and recording to spend more time with his children.

-In 1990, Hodgson was approached by Yes to join them as lead vocalist, but he declined the offer.
-One of the songs he co-wrote with Trevor Rabin, "Walls", appears on Yes's 1994 Talk album, with lyrics revised by Jon Anderson.
+In 1990, Hodgson declined an offer from Yes to join them as lead vocalist.
+One of the songs he co-wrote with Trevor Rabin, "Walls", appears on Yes' 1994 Talk album, with lyrics revised by Jon Anderson.
 A version of "Walls" with only Hodgson and Rabin on vocals was released on Rabin's 2003 archival release 90124.

 After a long break, Hodgson launched into his first tour in over ten years, and released 1997's Rites of Passage to document the tour.
 The live album was recorded at the Miners Foundry in Nevada City, California.
-He performed with a full band that included his son Andrew and Supertramp sax player John Helliwell.
-The album did not chart in the UK or the US, though it did reach number 34 in Germany.
+He performed with a full band that included his son Andrew and Supertramp saxophonist John Helliwell.
+The album did not chart in the UK or the US, though it did reach No. 34 in Germany.